nhsconnect/FHIR-CDS/pages/explore/api_appointment.md

 ## Appointment: Implementation Guidance ##
 ​
 ### Usage ###
-The [Appointment](http://hl7.org/fhir/STU3/appointment.html) resource is used to group the details of appointments that are booked or requested for the patient as a result of Referral
+The [Appointment](http://hl7.org/fhir/STU3/appointment.html) resource is used to group the details of appointments that are booked or requested for the patient as a result of `ReferralRequests` and can be found in `ReferralRequest.supportingInfo`.
 ​
-In the CDS context, ...
-​
-Detailed implementation guidance for an `Appointment` resource in the CDS context is given below:
+Detailed implementation guidance for an `Appointment` resource in the context of a CDS Encounter Report is given below:
 ​
 <table style="min-width:100%;width:100%">
 <tr>